Edinburgh Free Walking Tour: History and the Scottish Nation

 Pickup

-I will be beside the statue of Charles II, in Parliament Square, next to St Giles Cathedral.
+I will be beside the statue of Charles II, in Old Parliament Square, next to St Giles Cathedral.

 Description